 Data element: Refer to Section X.4.1 of the ADX Profile.

-Measure: The FHIR resource by which a formal definition of the structural metadata of a mADX message is created
+Measure: The FHIR resource by which a formal definition of the structural metadata of a mADX message is created.
+FHIR Measure is the base data model being profiled in mADX for defining the DSD.
+A Measure MAY contain multiple defined indicators in a group.

-MeasureReport: The FHIR resource by which a Data Value Set that conforms to the DSD.
+MeasureReport: The FHIR resource that specifies a given Data Value Set that conforms to its related FHIR Measure.

 Organization Unit: Refer to Section X.4.1 of the ADX Profile.
 Note that Organization Unit may encompass the mCSD Location